| Read Time: 8 minutes |

-Investment Centers of America, Inc. (“Investment Centers of America”) (CRD#16443) has many different complaints filed by FINRA (Financial Industry Regulatory Authority), state regulatory organizations, and investors such as yourself.
-At the Law Offices of Robert Wayne Pearce, we have investigated Investment Centers of America, its regulatory and customer complaints, and have also represented investors with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.
+Investment Centers of America, Inc. (“Investment Centers of America”) (CRD#16443) has faced numerous complaints filed by FINRA (Financial Industry Regulatory Authority), state regulatory organizations, and investors who have suffered significant losses.
+The Law Offices of Robert Wayne Pearce has thoroughly investigated Investment Centers of America, its regulatory history, and customer complaints, and has successfully represented investors in claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.

 Can I Sue Investment Centers of America?

-If you’ve lost money caused by Investment Centers of America and/or its employees’ misconduct then the answer is, YES, you can sue Investment Centers of America, but the odds are you signed away your right to sue in court and agreed to resolve your dispute in a FINRA arbitration proceeding.
-Attorney Robert Wayne Pearce has over 40 years of personal experience in FINRA arbitration proceedings and knows very well how you can not only sue Investment Centers of America in FINRA arbitration proceedings but WIN that arbitration.
-The easiest way to know if you have a viable case against Investment Centers of America is to call Attorney Pearce at our office at 800-732-2889.
+Yes, you can sue Investment Centers of America if you’ve lost money caused by the firm or its employees’ misconduct, but the odds are you signed away your right to sue in court and agreed to resolve your dispute in a FINRA arbitration proceeding.
+FINRA arbitration is a streamlined process specifically designed for securities disputes and often results in faster resolutions than traditional court litigation.
+Attorney Robert Wayne Pearce has extensive personal experience in FINRA arbitration proceedings and knows very well how you can not only sue Investment Centers of America in FINRA arbitration proceedings but win that arbitration.

 What is Investment Centers of America?